 A flash drive is similar to a hard disk, which is used to store digital data such as photos, videos, presentations, and other important documents.
 Under normal circumstances, when plugging in USB/thumb flash drive to your Mac’s USB port, you will see it mount on Mac.
 If not, then you get into an annoying trouble.

 USB flash drive not showing up on Mac is a problem that freaks many users out.
-Today, we will expound the methods to solve USB or thumb drive not detected issue, as well as how to recover data from undetected USB flash drive.
+Today, we will expound the methods to solve USB or thumb flash drive not detected on Mac issue, as well as how to recover data from unrecognized USB flash drive.

 There are several root causes that would lead to USB flash drive not showing up on Mac.
 When you are stuck on the undetected USB flash drive, investigate each of reasons.
 Most problems of flash/thumb drive can be solved effortlessly.

-Main possibilities why USB flash drive not detected or recognized:
+Main possibilities why USB flash drive is not detected or recognized:

 The damage of USB device would cause flash drive not showing up on Mac, particularly if you’re using a cheap and low-quality product.
 As for USB ports, they can become dirty and worn over time.

 You can open Disk Utility app to check if the USB flash drive is showing up on Mac.
 There are two situations:

 If your flash drive is detected, but you still have the trouble accessing the content on the drive, you can run First Aid: click on the USB drive > hit First Aid > run the process to repair the error on the drive.